MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-repair-windows-agent.md

 ::: moniker-end

-## To repair the installation of the agent by using the Operations console
+## Repair the installation of the agent by using the Operations console

+Follow these steps to repair the installation of the agent by using the Operations console:

 1. Sign in to the Operations console with an account that is a member of the Operations Manager Administrators role.